ajayrakde/Builder-vibe-landing/README.md

 VITE_SALEOR_API_URL=http://localhost:8000/graphql/
 ```

 The React app will fetch products and product details from this API.
+Saleor exposes GraphQL mutations for authentication such as `tokenAuth` and `accountRegister`, so you can manage accounts without additional services.

+### Community Backend

+Community features like posts and comments rely on a Strapi instance.
+See `strapi_backend/README.md` for setup instructions.
+Set `VITE_STRAPI_URL` to point to the running Strapi API.